The Great and Secret Show

-The Great and Secret Show is a fantasy novel by British author Clive Barker.
-It was released in 1989 and it is the first "Book of the Art" in a trilogy, known as "The Art Trilogy" by fans.
+The Great and Secret Show is a fantasy novel by English author Clive Barker.
+It was released in 1989 and it is the first "Book of the Art" in a planned trilogy, known as "The Art Trilogy" by fans.
+It is followed by Everville (1994).

 The novel is about the conflict between two highly evolved men – Randolph Jaffe and Richard Fletcher – over the mystical dream sea called Quiddity.
 Jaffe hopes to tap into Quiddity's power while Fletcher wants to prevent it from being tainted.
 The conflict between the two men spills into the real world in a decades-long feud, distorting reality and affecting the entire human race.

 Clive Barker has said in interviews that this novel was the hardest to write of all his books.

+Background

+Barker has stated that the idea for the novel came to him from the discovery of "a little town in Ventura County just outside Los Angeles".
+In a 1990 interview with the Boston Herald he says: "Sometimes an image comes along which is so perfect you absolutely have to have it: who could possibly improve on the symbolic significance of a perfect little town - the lawns all evenly mowed, everything working like clockwork - constructed on a fault line?"